bytedance/DCFrame/README.md

 For those who are already familiar with the IGListKit to quickly get started with DCFrame, we provided the same example set as [IGListKit](https://github.com/Instagram/IGListKit) for reference.
 Simply pull the repo and run `pod install` under the 'Example' folder to run the Demo.

 <img src="./Docs/examples.gif" alt="examples" width="300" />

+> DCFrame has advantages in the following areas when compared with [IGListKit](https://github.com/Instagram/IGListKit)  by Instagram:
+>
+> 1. Less-weigted: only 3K lines of code
+> 2. Allowing composite models: managing and arranging complex views individually
+> 3. Zero coupling in communications: provided a complete event sending and data sharing mechanism to achieve communication between view components with zero coupling.

 ### Creating a simple list